 Each plan has its advantages.
 Neither is better than the other.
 One plan could be better for a specific device, business plan, use case or deployment.
 Business requirements should be the determining factor behind your choice.

-Prepaid connectivity plans are cost-effective and work well for specific use cases.
-They’re useful for situations in which there is no ongoing relationship with the end customer, and connectivity needs can be easily computed based on the device’s lifetime.
-Good examples are:
+In general, prepaid plans are useful for situations with no recurring relationship with the end customer.
+In addition, they are ideal when connectivity needs can be easily computed based on the device’s lifetime.

 Prepaid plans are well suited for the consumer space in which connectivity is invisible to the end customer.
-The simplicity of prepaid allows device providers to expand their reach into the lucrative consumer space without cumbersome record keeping and invoicing.
+The simplicity of prepaid allows device providers to expand their reach into the lucrative consumer space without cumbersome record-keeping and invoicing.

 Managing connectivity and how to pay for it can be an obstacle for developers.
 There are dozens of players in the IoT value chain.
 Dealing with multiple regions, devices and connectivity providers can be complicated.
 Layering on an invoicing system to bill customers accurately in a postpaid plan adds complexity.
 The ability to choose between prepaid and postpaid can be a game-changer in overcoming this obstacle.

 Some IoT providers offer only prepaid plans or only postpaid plans.
-Telit offers both.
-With Telit, you can combine prepaid and postpaid models within the same deployment and access those plans through one portal.
+Telit Cinterion offers both.
+Our connectivity plans enable you to combine prepaid and postpaid models within the same deployment and access those plans through one portal.